UK government holds breath as it awaits ‘partygate’ report

 Johnson and his allies have tried, without much success, to calm a scandal that is consuming government energies that could be better spent confronting the international crisis over Russia’s military build-up near Ukraine and a far-from-finished coronavirus pandemic.

-Johnson has apologized for attending one event, a “bring your own booze” gathering in the garden of his Downing Street offices in May 2020, but said he had considered the party a work gathering that fell within the rules
+Johnson has apologized for attending one event, a “bring your own booze” gathering in the garden of his Downing Street offices in May 2020, but said he had considered the party a work gathering that fell within the rules.

-His office and supporters have also defended a June 2020 surprise birthday party for the prime minister inside Downing Street.
+Johnson’s supporters have also defended a June 2020 surprise birthday party for the prime minister inside Downing Street.

 Loyal lawmaker Conor Burns said Johnson didn’t know about the gathering in advance.